RobertoPrevato/jekyll-now/_posts/2019-06-12-Presenting-BlackSheep.md

 ```

 The main reason why I didn't adhere to ASGI, is that I was curious to investigate the performance benefits of custom extension types from [Cython](https://cython.readthedocs.io/en/latest/src/tutorial/cdef_classes.html), using exact static typing.
-Python dictionaries and tuples cannot fully benefit from Cython static typing, because they are by nature dynamic objects and there is no way to constraint the types of their keys and values.
+Python dictionaries and tuples cannot fully benefit from Cython static typing, because they are dynamic objects by design and there is no way to constraint the types of their keys and values.

 Now, looking at the performance results in TechEmpower, it's clear I didn't manage to obtain a performance benefit over `uvicorn` and `Starlette`: the performance of these frameworks is pretty much equivalent [<sup>[1.]</sup>](https://www.techempower.com/benchmarks/#section=test&runid=76a34044-54d6-4349-adfe-863c2d5ae756&hw=ph&test=db&l=zijzen-7) [<sup>[2.]</sup>](https://www.techempower.com/benchmarks/#section=test&runid=76a34044-54d6-4349-adfe-863c2d5ae756&hw=ph&test=query&l=zijzen-7) [<sup>[3.]</sup>](https://www.techempower.com/benchmarks/#section=test&runid=fa5f0eca-f8fe-4abf-9d2e-05d251fba24b&hw=ph&test=fortune&l=zijzen-7).

 I still think I achieved good results with `BlackSheep`, but using custom extension types from Cython doesn't come for free:
 1. working with Cython is harder and less portable than working in plain Python
 1. only a subset of Python developers wants to work with Cython
-1. every operation must be reimplemented, instead of benefitting from existing infrastructure (to support HTTP 2, for example)
+1. every operation must be reimplemented, instead of adopting existing infrastructure (to support HTTP 2, for example)
 1. Python IDEs don't usually provide hinting while writing code from Cython extensions

 Vibora uses Cython too, and according to his author's micro-benchmarks, it is much faster than any other Python web framework.
 Unfortunately this was not measured in the latest TechEmpower benchmarks, because [tests were run in debug mode for Vibora](https://github.com/vibora-io/vibora/issues/192#issuecomment-488017876).